libsql/libsql-node-sqlite3/README.md

 ## Unsupported features

-Most APIs exposed by `sqlite3` should work as expected, but the following features are not yet implemented:
+Most APIs exposed by `sqlite3` should work as expected, but the following features are not implemented:

 - Flags passed to `new Database()` (they are ignored)
-- `Database.exec()`
 - `Database.configure()`
 - `Database.loadExtension()`
 - `Database.interrupt()`